Improved Helly numbers of product sets: Open Problems

 \section{Open Problems}

-The main unsolved problem in Section~\ref{hellytype} is bounding the number of vertices of empty polygons in exponential lattices in 3 or more dimensions.
+The main unsolved problem in this paper is bounding the number of vertices of empty polygons in exponential lattices in 3 or more dimensions.
 In particular, it is still unknown whether any three-dimensional exponential lattice contains an empty polygon with infinitely many vertices.

 \begin{problem} Is $h\big(L_3(\alpha)\big) < \infty$? \end{problem}

 While the majority of our proof of \Cref{expLatStronger} does extend to higher dimensions, we cite \Cref{thm:explat-nonnegative-slope} to handle a special case, and its proof in \cite{Ambrus} relies on ordering the edge slopes of a polygon.
 Since facets in higher dimensions cannot be ordered in this way, a new method is required.